let4be/plug-n-play/README.md

 - Seamless integration with multiple Internet Computer wallets
 - Simplified wallet connection, disconnection, and other functions
 - Supports ICRC wallet standards
-- Experimental support for Sign-In with Solana (SIWS) via Phantom and Solflare
+- Experimental support for Sign-In with Solana (SIWS) via Phantom, Solflare, and WalletConnect
 - Lightweight and easy to use

 ## Supported Wallets